-In compliance with the Immigration Reform and Control Act of 1986, each new employee, as a condition of employment, must complete the Employment Eligibility Verification Form I-9 and present documentation establishing identity and employment eligibility.
-Former employees, who are rehired, must also complete the form if they have not completed an I-9 with Worldwide within the past three years, or if their previous I-9 is no longer retained or valid.
+In compliance with the Immigration Reform and Control Act of 1986, each new employee must complete the Employment Eligibility Verification Form I-9 and present documentation establishing identity and employment eligibility as a condition of employment.
+Former employees who have been rehired must also complete the form if they have not completed an I-9 with Worldwide within the past three years or if their previous I-9 is no longer retained or valid.

-Employees with questions or seeking more information on immigration law issues are encouraged to contact the company Chief Executive Officer.
+Employees with questions or seeking more information on immigration law issues are encouraged to contact Worldwide's Chief Executive Officer.
 Employees may raise questions or complaints about immigration law compliance without fear of reprisal.